 There is a fitness secret that everyone needs to know about especially if you return home from work tired and are low in energy.
 There’s no need to go to the gym, you can exercise easily at home just by converting furniture into gym equipment.
 This saves you a lot of time and effort so instead, you can invest all your energy into your own practical fitness pursuits in the comfort of your own four walls.
 It just takes a little creativity and know-how.
 Spend time dancing to music for a warm-up or have a skipping session on your patio for cardiovascular fitness.
 Stretch out your muscles and tone the body with yoga or isolate key muscle groups by planning an exercise program for an all-over workout.

-There are many options available for home workouts, but it is just a case of understanding how to exercise the whole body and to be sure you include an array of exercises.
+There are many options available for home workouts, but it is just a case of understanding how to exercise the whole body and being sure you include an array of exercises.
 It is easier than you think.
 Here’s your starting point:

 Armchair single-leg stand up

-Stand with your armchair behind you and focusing on your balance, bring your right knee up to your chest and clasp with both hands.
+Stand with your armchair behind you and focus on your balance, bring your right knee up to your chest, and clasp with both hands.
 Try to sit down on the chair while still holding that leg tightly and then, stand up.
 Try to keep your posture good and focus on the muscles you are working.
 Do this for ten repetitions then, alternate with the other leg.